Mount Maunganui: Character

 Mount Maunganui is regarded by many to be a coastal resort town, although Port of Tauranga, a major facility, is also partly located on the western (harbour) side.
 It is also well known for the quality of its surfing conditions, though parts of the beach are notoriously dangerous.
 The harbour bridge was opened in 1988, linking Mount Maunganui with Tauranga.
 The construction of a duplication bridge was completed in December 2009, forming a vital link in Tauranga and Mount Maunganui's growing motorway system.

 A large container terminal and overseas wharf is located at Mount Maunganui.
 A branch railway from the East Coast Main Trunk railway runs between the Te Maunga and northern parts of the suburb.

 Mount Maunganui also features the popular Bayfair Shopping Centre.
 The centre is one of the largest in the North Island outside Auckland and Wellington.

-Mount Maunganui is a popular New Years destination, with over 20,000 people frequenting the suburb over the New Years period.
+Mount Maunganui is a popular New Year destination, with over 20,000 people frequenting the suburb over the New Year period.
 Many festivities take place on and around the main beach in the north of the suburb.

 As part of the Port of Tauranga is located in Mount Maunganui, there are many cruise ship visits annually to the suburb.